p-ortega/gmdsi-workshop-chile2025/README.md

 ![Chile Banner](assets/chile_banner.jpg)

 # Theory and Practice of Applied Predictive Groundwater Modeling
-Materials and tutorials for the GMDIS Predictive Modeling Workshop in Santiago, 2025.
+Materials and tutorials for the GMDSI Predictive Modeling Workshop in Santiago, 2025.

 # Dates
 8-9 September 2025, 9am-6pm